 There are several GVSU-MSU Law Dual Degree programs, including the dual MBA-JD, and the LEAP Programs (dual bachelor's degree in political science, legal studies or business from GVSU plus a JD from MSU in 3+3 years.
 See the GVSU catalog.

 What should I major in if I am interested in law?

 For GVSU students planning to attend law school, the choice of major is limited only by the imagination.
 Law schools want incoming classes made up of a wide range of majors.
 In choosing a major, students should consider their strengths and passions, as well as areas where growth is needed.
 Students should looks for majors that develop skills in analysis, critical thinking, research, writing and verbal communication.

 Pre-law majors at GVSU include, but are not limited to:

 Should I take any courses related to law?

-Taking a 1-3 courses related to law will help you to better understand if you are truly interested in law as a career and improve your preparation for law school.
+Taking one to three courses related to law will help you to better understand if you are truly interested in law as a career and improve your preparation for law school.

 What are some of the courses at GVSU that are related to law?

 Philosophy 330 Legal Philosophy